openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 helm install --values custom-values.yaml --replace openstad . --namespace=openstad --create-namespace
 ```

-Will take a few minutes to start all the pods and then run the post install database migrations
+Will take a few minutes up till 10 minutes to start all the pods and create all the databases.

 ### 9. Upgrade for SSL to work